Apple has finally settled in the case where the company was accused of conspiring with publishers to fix the prices of ebooks.

 Berman represents some states and American consumers who were seeking up to $840 million over the belief that consumers who purchased ebooks through Apple overpaid by $280 million.

 Apple and five publishers, who have already settled with the Justice Department, were reportedly overcharging for ebooks between 2009 and 2012.
 They agreed to set up an “agency model” that allowed Apple to take a 30 percent cut after publishers set their price.

-Judge Cote ruled on the Justice Departments' case against Apple back in August 2013 that Apple and publishers colluded.
-They charged $12.99 on ebooks, while Amazon was only charging $9.99.
+Judge Cote ruled on the Justice Departments’ case against Apple back in August 2013 that Apple and publishers colluded.
+They charged $12.99 on ebooks that Amazon was only charging $9.99.